Miscellaneous verses by

 Should someone ask what, for the poet, the prize is,

-The answer is that it's recalling the beauty of You.
+The answer is remembering the beauty of You.

 To the Absent Muse